nickgreyink/Perl-Within-Pages/README.md

 Close With: pwp>

 Include: pwp_include("./file.pwp"); (For right now you have to use one dot to go back up to the parent folder instead of two.
 Working on that.)

+Notes:

+Working on the security of the script to make sure it works okay.
+Please let me know if you find any glitches or security issues and out them in the issues tab.
+Thanks.